-Net change in fund balance - General Fund
+Net change in fund balance - Ge noral Eund Net change in i tuno balance - Ge nerai Fund

 Amounts reported for governmental activities in the statement of activities are different because:

 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.